jbabio/DarkArduinoTheme/README.md

 Dark Arduino Theme
 ================
-This theme is based on the Dark Arduino theme from Jeff Thompson: https://github.com/jeffThompson/DarkArduinoTheme
+This theme is based in the Dark Arduino theme from Jeff Thompson: https://github.com/jeffThompson/DarkArduinoTheme

 I've basically changed the comments from gray(#aaaaaa) to green (#00e600) for better readibility (in my opinion).